cameronstackhouse/academic-adventure/README.md

 - user.gamekeeper = True
 - user.save()

+To add profile pictures into the game:

+As a superuser access /admin at the URL and do the following:
+- Go to Images
+- Click add image
+- Give a name, rarity, PNG icon, and picture to the image
+- Click save

 ## Testing

 To run tests for this project, run the following command within the mysite folder: